McCall to visitors: Stay away

 Temporary closure of all short-term rentals, hotels, motels and RV parks in the county has been extended to May 15, according to the county’s latest news release.
 The only rentals excluded are for people providing essential services or in quarantine.

-Despite the Idaho governor’s stay-at-home order, many short-term rentals are still in use and visitors continue to seek out recreation in Valley County, officials said.
+Despite Idaho Gov. Brad Little’s stay-at-home order, many short-term rentals are still in use and visitors continue to seek out recreation in Valley County, officials said.
 The Valley County Sheriff’s Office and Valley County Commissioners have received numerous calls and emails citing violations of the temporary closure.

 “Our focus has been on educating the public about these new policies, rather than issuing citations,” Valley County Sheriff Patti Bolen said.